Utility Theory of Synthetic Data Generation: Introduction

 The remainder of the paper is organized as follows.
-We first introduce necessary notations.
-In Section \ref{Sec:Pre}, we present background information and basic concepts related to supervised learning.
-In Section \ref{Sec:DataSyn}, we introduce the data synthesis framework and utility metrics for supervised learning considered in this paper.
-Section \ref{Sec:UB} establishes analytic bounds for the utility metrics and provides explicit sufficient conditions for their convergence.
-In Section \ref{Sec:Exam}, we present several examples that illustrate the asymptotic behavior of the utility metrics under different conditions.
-We also apply the analytic bounds to study the convergence of the utility metrics in linear regression.
-In Section \ref{Sec:MC}, we study the sufficient conditions of synthetic data to yield consistent results as original data in comparing performances of different models.
-In Section \ref{Sec:NuExp}, we conduct extensive simulations and a real-world application to support our theoretical results.
-Finally, the Appendix contains auxiliary results and the proofs of theoretical results in this paper.
+In Section \ref{Sec:Pre}, we introduce the necessary notations and present background information and basic concepts related to binary classification.
+In Section \ref{Sec:DataSyn}, we introduce a framework for analyzing the utility of synthetic data in the context of classification and present several examples where consistent generalization is guaranteed under imperfect synthetic data distribution.
+Section \ref{Sec:UB} establishes an analytic bound for the utility metric for classification and provides explicit sufficient conditions for ensuring consistent generalization.
+Additionally, we study the asymptotic behavior of the worst-case utility in a specific example where a two-step data generation process is employed.
+In Section \ref{Sec:MC}, we examine sufficient conditions on synthetic data to achieve consistent model comparison.
+In Section \ref{Sec:Experiments}, we conduct extensive simulations and real-world applications to support our theoretical results.
+In Appendix, we present detailed proofs for all lemmas, theorems, and corollaries.